voc/cm/bundlewrap/README.md

 stream-blanker).

 Bundlewrap will print an error if you try to use an invalid source name or if you're trying to re-use decklink cards for multiple things.
+Please note bundlewrap will *not* verify whether your decklink card does support playout.